hadouvex/hltv-schedule/README.md

 # client

-> Front-end for a simple parser
+> Front-end for a simple scraper.

 ## Build Setup